ShivamSKD/Quantum_computing/README.md

 ## Shor's Algorithm

-Please do not actually use classical_shor.py to try to factorize large numbers, it is a really inefficient way of factorization for a classical computer.
+WE were trying to use classical_shor.py to try to factorize large numbers, it turned out to be  a really inefficient way of factorization for a classical computer.

 ```bash
 python3 -m timeit -s 'import classical_shor' 'classical_shor.solve(80609)'
 100 loops, best of 3: 3.11 msec per loop ((3.11 * 10^-3) seconds)
 ```

-pure_factorizatrion.py is a much better algorithm for finding primes on a classical computer.
+we made modifications in pure_factorizatrion.py is a much better algorithm for finding primes on a classical computer.

 ```bash
 python3 -m timeit -s 'import pure_factorization' 'pure_factorization.factorize(80609)'